ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-architecture/draft-davidson-pp-architecture.md

 The client checks that the configuration is consistent with the data it receives from the server.
 It also checks the validity of the `signature` field on the configuration that it retrieves.
-Later we also discuss optionally checking the value in `modified` for trying to identify malicious server behavior.
+Later we also discuss optionally checking the values in `modified` for trying to identify malicious server behavior.

 ## Key revocation